datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 import numpy as np

-# Create a list of departments
+# Create a list of departments in your company
 departments = ["First", "Second", "Third", "Fourth", "Fifth"]

 # [DIY] Create a NumPy array named sales with values 10, 11, 23, 42, 12
+sales = np.array([10, 11, 23, 42, 12])

-# Create a dataframe.
-Pandas works with both Python and NumPy data types!
+# Create a pandas dataframe.
+Pandas works with both Python and plain NumPy data types.
 df = pd.DataFrame({"dept" : departments, "sales": sales})

+# Now we can apply Pandas functions to our data.
+# Calculate the minimum of sales variable (i.e. sales made by the department who achieved least sales)
+print(df.sales.min())

-# Minimum of the sales
+# [DIY] Calculate the maximum of sales variable
-print(df["sales"].min())

-# [DIY] Maximum of the sales
+# We can also calculate total sales
+print(df["sales"].sum())

 # Create a column named bonus_pct and assign 0.1 to it
 df["bonus_pct"] = 0.1
+# notice that as you are adding this column to our data frame, it will have the length of the data frame itself
+# The length of our data frame is 5 (we have five departments).
+Then above assignment will assign 0.1 to each of these five entries

+# Now we can use this new variable (which technically is a constant, as it does not vary across the entries) to create further variables
-# Create a column bonus which is the multiplication of sales and bonus_pct
+# Create a new variable/column "bonus" which is the multiplication of sales and bonus_pct
 df["bonus"] = df["sales"] * df["bonus_pct"]

 # Print the dataframe
 print(df)

-# [DIY] Find total bonuses
+# [DIY] Find the total amount of bonuses

-# Summary statistics of numerical values of the dataframe
+# We can also calculate the summary statistics of all numeric variables in the data frame
 print(df.describe())
 ```